Chenée Today

 You can make this cake with just a few everyday ingredients, plus a few special ones!

 • lemon zest & juice - the juice and zest of a large lemon brings that bright lemon flavor.
+And for more lemony goodness, check out my Lemon Blueberry Mascarpone Cake and my collection of recipes with lemon curd!

 • granulated sugar - to keep this recipe vegan, we'll use organic cane sugar to give this vegan olive oil cake just the right amount of sweetness.